Skip to main content

 rpm -q shows a leading 2: (e.g. 2:1.15.0-...) — is that version 2?

 No. The leading 2: is the RPM epoch, not a major version — the product is still mod_pagespeed 1.15.0.
-The epoch is a packaging ordering hint that sits above the version number, so our EA4 build is preferred by dnf/WHM over the older ea-apache24-mod_pagespeed that ships in cPanel’s own EA4 repository.
+The epoch is a packaging ordering hint that sits above the version number; it ensures dnf/WHM consistently selects and upgrades to our signed build by epoch first, independent of the version string.
 WHM and dnf may surface the 2: prefix in a few places; read it as “epoch 2, version 1.15.0”.